daniel2202x/ngx-todo/README.md

 3. Run `ng serve` or `npm run serve` to spin up a dev server on `http://localhost:4200`

 ## Explanation of scripts in package.json
-- `serve`: Same as `ng serve`, uses the default locale (en)
+- `serve`: Same as `ng serve`, uses the default locale `en`
-- `serve:de`: Same as `npm run serve` but uses the German locale (de)
+- `serve:de`: Same as `npm run serve` but uses the German locale `de`
-- `build`: Builds the app using the default configuration (production).
-Mainly used for Cypress and testing
+- `build:test`: Builds the app using the default configuration `production`
-- `build:capacitor`: Builds the app using the configurations `absolute-root-urls` and `include-service-worker`.
-Only used when the app gets deployed
+- `build:prod`: Builds the app using the configurations `production`, `absolute-root-urls` and `include-service-worker`
 - `lint`: Runs the configured linter
 - `extract-i18n`: Builds the app and recreates `src/locale/messages.xlf`.
 Should always be run after any HTML was touched
 - `e2e`: Same as running `npm run serve` and then `npm run cypress:open`
 - `cypress:open`: Opens the Cypress UI ready for testing
 - `cypress:run`: Runs all Cypress tests in headless mode
-- `docker:kill`: Forcefully removes the ngx-todo-frontend image from the local machine (only used in conjunction with `npm run docker:serve`)
-- `docker:build`: Builds a Docker image that mimics a production build of the app (only used by Cypress and for local testing)
-- `docker:run`: Runs the image built with `npm run docker:build` (also only used by Cypress and for local testing)
+- `docker:build`: Used by Cypress to build a full Docker container for the app.
+This comes very close to the production version
+- `docker:run`: Also used by Cypress, runs the built Docker container
-- `docker:serve`: Same as running `docker:kill`, `docker:build` and `docker:run`.
-Useful for testing a production build locally.
-Run `npm run build` beforehand.
-This doesn't include the service worker
+- `docker:serve`: Same as running `npm run docker:build` and then `npm run docker:run`